loopbackio/loopback.io/pages/en/edit_docs/Adding_a_new_language.md

 {% include note.html content="If you add any new \"stub\" pages (pages that are not fully translated), also add `trans_complete: false` in the front matter.
 " %}

+## Importing existing translations

+As discussed in [loopback.io issue #37](https://github.com/strongloop/loopback.io/issues/37), there is some translated content on the old doc site.
+When using the migration script to convert this content to HTML, you have to do a few extra things:

+2. Fix all links; If "xx" is the ISO language code for the language, replace:
+  - Links to `http://docs.strongloop.com/display/LB/...` with link to translated page on loopback.io.
+  - Links to `https://docs.strongloop.com/display/XX/...` with link to translated page on loopback.io.
+  - Links to `/doc/en/lb2/Foo.html` with `Foo.html`
+3. Change front matter as described above.